efliks/doomtool/README.md

 Doomtool will start a DOOM timedemo, intercept realtics from the output, and convert them to frames per second.

-So much easier than convering them manually at every DOOM benchmark!

 ## Installation instructions

 To compile Doomtool, use WATCOM 1.9.
 Simply run wmake in the build folder: